Panasthetik/blockchain-developer-bootcamp-final-project/further_background.md

 4) A bridge to off-chain art market data aggregators such as Art.net - this could be accomplished through Chainlink and a data agreement with the art aggregator.

-5) Finally, auctions and marketplaces could definitely be integrated at a "Phase 3" stage, but it might be sensible to access the evolution of the digital art market in the near future to focus on the major players with the greatest longevity in the space.
+5) Finally, auctions and marketplaces could definitely be integrated at a "Phase 3" stage, but it might be sensible to assess the evolution of the digital art market in the near future to focus on the major players with the greatest longevity in the space.